william-ibarra/angular-challenge/README.md

 ### Tasks

+- Create an authentication guard to handle unauthorized users.
+- Redirect unauthorized users to the login page
-- Create a http interceptor to handle apikey
+- Create an HTTP interceptor to handle apikey
-- Create a error interceptor to handle error request response
+- Create an error interceptor to handle error response
-- Create a custom pipe to enumarate article list, starting in 1
+- Create a custom pipe to enumerate article list, starting in 1
 - Create a custom directive to highlight article card on mouse over
 - Create a search box taking advantage of RxJS operators